-There are many ways of expression in Chinese, such as simplified, traditional, and archaic.
-The experiment required all Chinese characters to be converted into simplified ones \footnote{https://pypi.org/project/zhconv/}.
-It is also demanded to split the texts into separated words by using the tool Jieba \footnote{https://pypi.org/project/jieba/}.
-The procedure of the word-level embedding includes retaining the neighbor's weight parameter with $\lambda=0.1$.
-Besides, the word vectors of Chinese texts are trained according to the Chinese wiki corpus\footnote{https://dumps.wikimedia.org/zhwiki/}.
-Finally, we set both the hyper-parameters $\alpha$ and $\beta$ are $1/d_t$ for the topic-level embedding component of the model MAUIL and its variants.
+Data preprocessing includes converting all letters of the attributes to lowercase, removing any tonal marks above the letters, eliminating the rare words that occur less than 10 times, excluding stop words such as `the' and `with' and extracting text stems using the NLTK tool \footnote{https://www.nltk.org}.
+We perform the text segmentation of original texts by adding q-grams with $q=2$ and $q=3$.
+In addition, there are several character types in Chinese, such as simplified, traditional, and archaic characters.
+The experiment requires all Chinese characters to be converted into simplified characters. \footnote{https://pypi.org/project/zhconv/}.
+Later, the Chinese texts are split into separated words using the tool Jieba \footnote{https://pypi.org/project/jieba/}.
+The procedure of word-level embedding includes retaining the neighbor's weight parameter with $\lambda=0.1$.
+In addition, the word vectors of the Chinese texts are trained based on the Chinese wiki corpus\footnote{https://dumps.wikimedia.org/zhwiki/}.
+Finally, we set both the hyperparameters $\alpha$ and $\beta$ to $1/d_t$ for the topic-level embedding component of the MAUIL model and its variants.